Monday, July 29, 2019

 CCS/CES Session: Mitigating the Impact of Trade Wars: Tariff Engineering, FTZ, Bonded Warehouses, etc. |

 Précis: With the continual trade wars, many people are looking for other ways to avoid the high tariffs associated with this environment.
-Learn how to utilize Tariff Engineering, Foreign Trade Zones (FTZ), as well as bonded warehouses to help you weather the storm and control the effect of higher tariffs.
+Learn how to utilize Tariff Engineering, Foreign Trade Zones (FTZ), as well as bonded warehouses and ATA Carnets to help you weather the storm and control the effect of higher tariffs.

 CES Session: Commodity Jurisdiction on Export Transactions |

 Précis: When handling an export transaction many government agencies can be involved, whether it be BIS, Census, ITA, or OFAC, along with several other PGAs.
 This session will discuss how to identify the people who regulate your product and how to present them with the proper documentation to comply with the regulation.

 CCS Session: International Trade Bond Sufficiency During a Very Fluid Trade Environment |

 Précis: Not having adequate bond coverage for your international trade transactions has become a big issue with the onset of 232 and 301 trade actions.
 What can you do to keep your International Trade Bond compliant with the requirements set out by CBP How do you calculate the right amount of coverage you will need to have in place Learn the answers during this session.

 - Kimberly Wakeman, Avalon Risk Management

 CES Session: Voluntary Self-Disclosures on Exports, Prior Disclosures on Imports: What to Think About Prior to Filing |